 - You devour resources on raising boys like Mother and Son: The Respect Effect.

 - Your children can pee in a coffee cup while you keep driving.
-And you’re a bit jealous.
+And you’re a bit envious.

-- You watch other families with boys a few years older than yours, and marvel at the glimpse into your next chapter.
+- You watch other families with boys a few years older than yours, and have all the feels thinking of your next chapter with man cubs.

 - Your heart aches with every growth spurt, voice deepening and “Night, Mom” realizing it is all going by far too quickly.